MaazXQureshi/ece1724webproject/proposal/proposal.md

 The project will integrate with the following third-party APIs to further enhance user experience:

 1. Email API: An email service like SendGrid will be used to send notifications and announcements to users who have subscribed to events.
 This gives the event organizers a simple way to communicate with interested participants.
-2. Google Maps API: This is a optional API integration that the team plans to add if time permits.
-It will display the location of the event on an interactive map, providing users with better location context.
+2. Google Maps API: Optional API integration if time permits.
+Displays the location of the event on an interactive map, providing users with better location context.

 ### Explanation of how these features fulfill the course requirements

 The project leverages modern technologies and web development best practices for both frontend and backend development.
 The responsive user interface will be built using React and Tailwind CSS, leveraging reusable components offered by shadcn/ui such as dashboard cards and forms.
 It uses Express.js as backend to manage data stored in PostgreSQL and image URLs stored on the cloud using DigitalOcean Spaces.
 The frontend and backend will interact using RESTful API as implemented in course assignments.

-In addition, the project implements two advanced features:
+In addition, the project implements two advanced features as described in **Advanced Features** section above.

-- **User Authentication and Authorization**：Secure login and role-based access control are implemented to manage the two user roles, ensuring that users can only access features relevant to their role.

-- **API integration with external services**：The platform will be integrated with an email API to manage event communication between the organizers and subscribed users.

 ### Project scope and feasibility

-The project scope is well-defined with specific features that will leverage all the required technologies outlined in the course requirements.
-The features are carefully planned, supported by architecture designs, database schema and user interface diagrams created at the proposal stage to ensure feasibility of the project.
-The final product will be a working solution that is ready to be utilized by the community, demonstrating the team’s ability to deliver a high-quality, impactful application within the project timeline.
+The project scope is well-defined with specific features that can be split and developed independently by leveraging all the required technologies outlined in the course requirements.
+This is supplemented by the team having prior web development experience through software engineering courses and work experience, which has led us to carefully plan out features, supported by architecture designs, database schema and user interface diagrams created during this early proposal stage which will ensure the feasibility of the project.
+Despite this meticulous planning, the team realizes there might be unforeseen risks and delays and have therefore budgeted extra buffer time for testing and integration with external libraries.
+Frequent communication, progress checks and meetings along with continuous testing will also help ensure a robust final solution.

 ## Tentative Plan